mathlover3/BoplMapMaker/Lua Api Docs.md

 resizes the platform. only works if Platform.IsResizable() is true.
 Width and Height are distances from a edge to the center - Radius.
 To calculate the true Width/Height in bopl units you do (Width + Radius)*2. same for Height but with Height instead of Width. none ResizePlatform(number Width, number Height, number Radius)

+gets the Width, Height and Radius of the platform in the same way as ResizePlatform takes in. this works on all platforms and boulders. number, number, number GetPlatformSize()

+gets the True Width and Height taking into acount rotatsons. returns Width, Height number, number GetTrueWidthAndHeight()

 # BoplBody
 this is the funcsons the BoplBody has.